TimMetselaar/TimMetselaar/README.md

 <h1 align="center">Hi 👋, welcome to my Github!</h1>
-<p align="center">I'm Tim.
-On my Github profile you will find small projects that I have completed or still working on in the field of cybersecurity, artificial intelligence and business analytics.
-The projects are to broaden my theoretical and practical knowledge in my field of interests.</p>
+<p align="center">I'm Tim, and here you'll discover a collection of small projects I've either completed or am currently working on in the exciting realms of cybersecurity, artificial intelligence, and business analytics.
+These projects serve as a platform to expand my theoretical and practical knowledge in my areas of interest. </p>

 <h3>:clipboard: Projects:</h3>
 <li><a href="https://github.com/TimMetselaar/Basic-Encryption-Algorithms">RSA Algorithm</a></li>